 ABOUT US – HISTORY OF GRAND MORAINE GROWERS

 Since 1997, we have designed and built a nursery workshop and propagation facilities on the vacant land.
 We continue to plant trees on the farm and develop new display plantings to showcase the many species that we offer.
 Our native seed orchard stock has been acquired from reputable native nurseries, plant rescues, and from seed collected both on our farm and in the wild according to strict ethical standards.
-The first season was spent on the set up of facilities, acquisition of propagation equipment and the initial production of our first marketable inventory.
 In 2000 we began selling our first plants produced at Grand Moraine at the Guelph Farmer’s Market, and welcomed a few drive in customers here at the nursery itself.
 Since then, we have experienced an encouraging increase in interest and sales.
 We are continuing to extend our demonstration plantings for landscaping and for habitat restoration.
-In 2014 we changed our focus to selling plants to the Wholesale Market and no longer sell on a Retail basis.
+In 2014 we changed our focus to Bulk Sales; we invite garden and restoration groups to place minimum orders for 2 or more trays (18 pots per tray).
 All plants listed on this Website are nursery propagated and grown by ourselves, with the exception of those obtained from authorized plant rescues.
 We take pride in the genetic integrity of our stock and collect seeds responsibly and ethically from our own or adjacent growing regions.
 All seed collections and plant sources are documented where possible as to their watersheds of origin and their Ontario Tree Seed Zones of origin.

-Paul Shepherd, Nursery Manager and co-owner, has over 32 years of experience with plant propagation, maintenance and horticultural landscape design.
+Paul Shepherd, Nursery Manager and co-owner, has over 35 years of experience with plant propagation, maintenance and horticultural landscape design.
 Some of his work has received awards, such as the gardens at his former heritage residence in Guelph, which were recognized by the Guelph Horticultural Society, and featured on a garden tour.
 Paul is also a certified Independent Seed Collector with the Forest Gene Conservation Association.
 Jim Dougan, co-owner of the nursery, is a botanist with 45 years’ experience in the study of native plants and their communities.
-Jim is an educator and also owns and manages an environmental consulting business, Dougan & Associates, Ecological Consulting and Design, based in Guelph, Ontario.
+Jim is an educator and also is a Director for an environmental consulting business, Dougan & Associates, Ecological Consulting and Design, based in Guelph, Ontario.